Dremet/ksup_analyzer/README.md

 `C:\Users\WINDOWS_USER\AppData\LocalLow\Square Enix Ltd\circuit-superstars\SOME_USER_ID\race-recordings`

+If you just want to use the library, simply install it like any other library with `pip install csup_analyzer` or `pdm add csup_analyzer`.

-If you use pdm for your python environments you should be able to easily set up the environment with the pyproject.toml file.
+If you want to develop/contribute and you use pdm for your python environments you should be able to easily set up the environment with the pyproject.toml file (`pdm install`).
 Otherwise a `requirements.txt` file is provided.

-Then you can adapt the file paths in `run.py` and have fun with the modified pandas DataFrame accessible via `event.result_df`.
+Afterwards you can adapt the file paths in `run.py` to test it and have fun with the modified pandas DataFrame accessible via `event.result_df`.

 ## Contribute